Unity-Technologies/MeshSyncDCCPlugins/Docs/en/SetupDCC.md

 export MAYA_SDK_2020=/path/to/maya/sdk/2020
 ```

-> On Windows, Maya 2017 requires the path to the full product installation, instead of just the devkit.
+> Maya 2017 requires the path to the full product installation, instead of just the devkit.